nik610/nand2tetris/README.md

 Project 6: Assembler

-Files needed to run the files and other information may be found on the nand2tetris site.
+Files needed to run the files and other information may be found on the nand2tetris site: http://nand2tetris.org/